MetOffice/git-working-practices/episodes/02-branching.md

 - You can use any other model within your main repository and forks to develop changes.

-Note that all branches and commits exist within the collaborators fork, not the ***upstream*** repository (and are therefore less visible to anyone who has read access to the upstream repository).
+All branches and commits exist within the collaborators fork, not the ***upstream*** repository.
+They are harder to find for anyone who has read access to the upstream repository.

-Collaborators can use their fork to test more complex changes, including for example testing github actions within a dummy-PR.
+Collaborators can use their fork to test more complex changes.
+For example testing github actions within a dummy-PR.

 -----------------------------------------